-Dual Career: As part of its faculty recruiting process, the Institute offers dual career support.
-IST Austria is a member organization of the Dual Career Service Support (DCSS) network of Vienna’s Science and Technology Fund, which offers job search information to partners of recently appointed (or prospective) professors.
+As part of its faculty recruiting process, the Institute offers dual career support to partners of recently appointed (or prospective) professors.

-In addition, the Dual Career Advice office helps to facilitate the job search and application process.
-It offers insights into the Austrian job market and provides personal support adjusted to individual needs, including a CV check and job application coaching.
+The ISTA Dual Career office helps to facilitate the job search and application process.
+It offers insights into the Austrian job market and provides support adjusted to individual needs.

-If you are interested in the services of the Dual Career Advice office at IST or if you would like to establish initial contact with DCSS network please contact: email@example.com.
+If you are interested in the services of the Dual Career office at ISTA or if you would like to establish initial contact with the DCSS network, please contact: firstname.lastname@example.org.

 German Courses: German is the national language of Austria and it is the working language in many Austrian companies.
-IST Austria offers German courses for all international scientists, staff and partners of scientists.
+ISTA offers German courses for all international scientists, staff and partners of scientists.

 Work allowance for partners: For entering the Austrian job market, the respective citizenship of the job seeker is of importance.
 Citizens of EU/EEA countries have free access to the job market in Austria.
-If fulfilling certain requirements, third country (non EU/EEA) nationals married to or partner in a civil union with IST scientists with a residence permit for researchers can apply for red-white-red card plus.
-IST Austria has dedicated staff offering support and advice for questions concerning visa and access to the labor market.
+If fulfilling certain requirements, third-country (non EU/EEA) nationals married to or partner in a civil union with ISTA scientists with a residence permit for researchers can apply for the red-white-red card plus (rot-weiß-rot Karte plus).
+ISTA has dedicated staff offering support and advice for questions concerning visa and access to the labor market.

-Co-insurance for partners and family: In Austria, both insured persons and their partners, family members are entitled to benefits.
+Co-insurance for partners and family: In Austria, both insured persons and their partners and family members are entitled to benefits.
 This concerns:

 - children (children, stepchildren, foster children, grandchildren)